 and other issues surrounding social (in)justice.

 The call for papers is open until the end of June 2017.

-(2) Towards the end of 2017, a special volume will be published
+(2) At the beginning of 2018, a special volume will be published

 to commemorate the 500th anniversary of the Protestant Reformation.